RedisLabs/redislabs-docs/content/rs/administering/designing-production/networking/using-oss-cluster-api.md

 ## Managing OSS Cluster API Support for Active-Active databases from the Command Line

-To configure an RS Active-Active database to use the OSS Cluster API from the command line:
+To configure an RS Active-Active database (formerly known as CRDB) to use the OSS Cluster API from the command line:

-1. To create a CRDB with OSS Cluster API, run:
+1. To create an Active-Active database with OSS Cluster API, run:

     ```sh
     crdb-cli crdb create --name <name> --memory-size 10g --port <port>